Johnson City backs state funding for pharmacy school - NewsBreak

 Keep Carter County Beautiful praises successful cleanup on U.S. 321

 ELIZABETHTON — The Keep Carter County Beautiful anti-litter organization is reporting another successful cleanup on a highway in the county.
 This one was on U.S. Highway 321 between Johnson City and Elizabethton on Saturday, Oct.
-15. The 3-mile stretch of highway connects the two cities and is heavily traveled,...
+15. This is a 3-mile stretch of highway that connects the two cities and is heavily traveled, which has resulted in a lot of litter along the sides of the highway.

 Comments / 0